 For imaging under bone structures such as the brain and spinal cord, consider choosing a bioluminescence setup rather than fluorescence as these areas are difficult to illuminate sufficiently.

 For deep penetration with fluorescence imaging, longer wavelength bands in the red range (650-900 nm) are recommended.
-This is due to the improved light transmittance afforded the by reduced scattering and absorption, as well as the higher signal-to-noise ratio owing to minimized interference from endogenous fluorophores (e.g. collagen and elastin which autofluoresce in the blue/green range)
+This is due to the improved light transmittance afforded by the reduced scattering and absorption, as well as the higher signal-to-noise ratio owing to minimized interference from endogenous fluorophores (e.g. collagen and elastin which autofluoresce in the blue/green range)

 Which fluorophores are possible?